Kuovox/Dynamic-Networks/Information Network and the WWW/README.md

 - Builds a directed graph where:
   - Node = web page URL
   - Edge: A → B if A contains a hyperlink to B
+- **Note on robots.txt:**
+  - DBLP restricts crawling of many `/pid/` and `/rec/` pages via robots.txt.
+  - For educational purposes, robots.txt checks were disabled so the crawler could access pages necessary for generating the graph dataset.

 ### 2. Graph Handling
 The program supports two graph modes: